 One of the keys to Scrum's success is that it allows for context-driven solutions and processes – which is why no two Scrum implementations are identical.
 So why does the conversation about scaling Scrum focus on finding a prescriptive, one-size fits all solution?
 The conversation should be about how to scale the underlying principles of the Scrum framework that have enabled it to be so adaptable.

-There are four major reasons why modularity is important:
+There are four major reasons why adaptability is important:

-- Modularity allows versatility.
+- Adaptability allows versatility.
 Scrum has been successful in a wide variety of product and project contexts.
 It’s been used for everything from traditional software development to designing complex integrated defense systems.
 No single prescriptive approach could work in those different contexts.
-You need something that is modular to adapt to the specific strategic context of your business.
+You need something that can adapt to the specific strategic context of your business.

-- Modularity supports incremental transformation.
-With a modular context all of the interconnections between the modules are defined ahead of time so it doesn’t matter what happens within them as long as it meets those constraints, it still satisfies the goal of the module.
+- Adaptability supports incremental transformation.
+With a adaptive context all of the interconnections between the components are defined ahead of time so it doesn’t matter what happens within them as long as it meets those constraints, it still satisfies the goal of the component.
 That means you don’t need to have an entire solution delivered in one “big bang” at the beginning of your scaling.
-It frees you to iteratively use Scrum to incrementally develop the modules that are most important to you and after several iterations have a fully-fledged scaled Scrum.
+It frees you to use Scrum to incrementally develop the teams or business units that are most important to you or most ready for transformation.
+After several iterations, you'll have a fully scaled Scrum.

 Scrum@Scale™ focuses on Agile Leadership development.

 Scaling Scrum is not just about multiple teams, or implementing Scrum across your organization, or supporting globally distributed teams, or scaling velocity which can multiply your team power back a factor of 5.
 All of these require Agile Leadership.
 This is why Scrum@Scale is used by the Agile Leadership Academy to train executives on how to build Agile companies.

 Is the Scrum@Scale™ course right for me?

 Are you a CSM?
 CSPO?
 A coach?
 A manager?
 A leader?
 An engineer?